Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

-The main difference between them is that a greenhouse prioritises maximum light for high yields, while a potting shed offers superior insulation and storage for propagation.
-If you have limited space, the decision often comes down to this trade-off between summer growing power and year-round practicality.
+A greenhouse prioritises maximum light for high yields.
+A potting shed offers better insulation and storage for propagation.
+If you have limited space, the decision comes down to summer growing power versus year-round practicality.

 Key Takeaways